 Thankfully there’s now a wide range of electric toothbrushes for kids to make it more fun and effective.

 For example, electric toothbrushes can help kids brush for the recommended two minutes with the help of buzzes and fun apps, making it less of a chore.
-They have the advantage of taking the hard work out brushing and making sure kids (and parents trying to help) do it thoroughly.
+They have the advantage of taking the hard work out of brushing and making sure kids (and parents trying to help) do it thoroughly.

 These differ from the best electric toothbrushes for adults by being smaller, too, so they can fit inside smaller mouths.